castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 * Posts: Author name
 * Contact Forms: Any user data collected via the form
-* Orders: Customer full name
+* Orders: Customer and order details

 Once the data are sent they are under Discord's control and the plugin cannot remove them from their servers.

-Learn more about Discord's privacy policy at https://discordapp.com/privacy.
+Learn more about Discord's privacy policy at [https://discordapp.com/privacy](https://discordapp.com/privacy).

 = Developers Resources =